UK Community Foundations: Fair Share Trust

 UK Community Foundations was responsible for using its local giving expertise to ensure the effective implementation of the £50 million UK-wide Fair Share Trust (FST) programme, funded by the Big Lottery Fund.
 The Fair Share Trust’s aim was to build community skills, confidence, experience, and networks to improve local neighbourhoods.
 They help local communities to make a difference, by putting regeneration into their hands.
 The network of 27 local delivery partners works with communities in 80 neighbourhoods across the UK.

-Localgiving.com
+Localgiving

-Localgiving.com is a social enterprise and Limited Company that operates as a not-for-profit.
-Localgiving.com was founded in 2008 by Marcelle Speller and is jointly owned by UK Community Foundations and the Ardbrack Foundation; both are registered charities and 50% shareholders.
+Localgiving is a social enterprise and Limited Company that operates as a not-for-profit.
+It was founded as Localgiving.com in 2008 by Marcelle Speller and is jointly owned by UK Community Foundations and the Ardbrack Foundation; both are registered charities and 50% shareholders.

-Localgiving.com is a website for local charities and community groups to raise money, awareness and support.
+Localgiving.org is a website for local charities and community groups to raise money, awareness and support.
 It allows registered and unregistered charities to claim Gift Aid as all donations are processed through their local community foundation which vets each group.
 The website allows supporters and donors to search for and find small charities and voluntary organisations in their community.